YouTube Creator Awards: How to get the Silver, Gold and Diamond Button

 In addition to cash remuneration for views and subscribers and channel activities, YouTube has introduced, for Italian companies too, the ability to get the Silver, the Golden and the Diamond Button.

 On the occasion of the 2012 edition of VidCon, YouTube introduced its prize system, starting with the Golden Button.
-This is a gold-plated plaque, ready to be hanged on a wall, which shows the channelís name and congratulations to the creator from YouTube for reaching one million subscribers.
+This is a gold-plated plaque, ready to be hanged on a wall, which shows the channelís name and congratulations to the creator for reaching one million YouTube subscribers.
 During 2012's VidCon, YouTube handed the prestigious license plates by hand, switching to a more convenient shipping system, as requested from those who own the channel.

 The Creator Awards offered by YouTube value the commitment and quality showcased by the most interesting channels, and is divided into: